 The City is required to advertise the plan for public comment prior to seeking Council approval to proceed with the major land transaction as described in the plan.

 It is therefore recommended that Council:

-- 1 APPROVES the Ocean Reef Marina Heads of Agreement as detailed in Attachment 1 to Report CJ019-02/21; - 2 REQUESTS the Chief Executive Officer to execute the Ocean Reef Marina Heads of Agreement as detailed in part 1 above; - 3 APPROVES the Ocean Reef Marina Business Plan as detailed in Attachment 2 to Report CJ019-02/21 for public advertising in accordance with section 3.59 of the Local Government Act 1995.
+- 1 APPROVES the Ocean Reef Marina Heads of Agreement provided as Attachment 1 to this Report; - 2 REQUESTS the Chief Executive Officer to execute the Ocean Reef Marina Heads of Agreement as detailed in part 1 above; - 3 APPROVES the Ocean Reef Marina Business Plan provided as Attachment 2 to this Report for public advertising in accordance with section 3.59 of the Local Government Act 1995.